-The Board of Trustees expects that the Plan will be permanent.
-However, the Trustees have the authority to increase, decrease, or change benefits, eligibility rules, or other provisions of the Plan of Benefits as they may determine to be in the best interests of Plan Participants and Beneficiaries.
+The Board of Trustees have the authority to increase, decrease, or change benefits, eligibility rules, or other provisions of the Plan of Benefits as they may determine in their discretion to be in the best interests of Plan Participants and Beneficiaries.
 Any such amendment, which will be communicated to You in writing, will not affect valid claims that originated before the date of the amendment.

 This Plan may be discontinued or terminated.
-In such event, all coverage for Participants and their Dependents will end immediately.
+In such event, all coverage for Participants and their Dependents will end as of the date of termination.
 Any such discontinuation will not affect valid claims that originate before the termination date of the Plan as long as the Plan's assets are more than the Plan's liabilities.
 Full benefits may not be paid if the Plan's liabilities are more than its assets, and benefit payments will be limited to the assets available in the Trust Fund for such purposes.
 The Trustees will not be liable for the adequacy or inadequacy of such assets.
 If there are any excess assets remaining after the payment of all Plan liabilities, those excess assets will be used for purposes determined by the Trustees in accordance with the provisions of the Trust Agreement.